JPETTomography/j-pet-framework-examples/scripts/Readme.md

 ## parallel_purge.py

-Python script to run purge.C in parallel to, for ex. purge files before hadding.
-Script "purge.C" must be locatet in the same directory as parallel_purge.py
+Python script to run purge.C in parallel to, i.e. purge files before hadding.
+Script "purge.C" must be located in the same directory as parallel_purge.py

 ### Usage:
 ```